-- 1. Two types of food, one cooked and one baked,(4)are set aside.
-They are held in the right hand5 and, while standing,(6)the blessing followed by the appropriate text is recited. - 2. e the meaning of the text must be understood in order for the eiruv to be valid, the text should be recited in a language that one understands.
-(7) - 3. eiruv should be held the entire time while one is reciting the blessing and the text.(8) - 4.
-The cooked food should be at least a k'zayis.
-The baked food should be at least a k'beitzah. - 5.
-The cooked food should be the type of food which is served as a main dish, e.g., meat, fish or eggs.
-Desserts may not be used.(9) - 6.
-The cooked food should be refrigerated so that it does not spoil.
-If it rots, then it is considered as if no eiruv was made.(10)
+- •Two types of food, one cooked and one baked, 4 are set aside.
+They are held in the right hand 5 and, while standing, 6 the blessing-followed by the appropriate text-is recited - •Since the meaning of the text must be understood in order for the eiruv to be valid, the text should be recited in a language that one understands.
+7 - •The eiruv should be held the entire time while one is reciting the blessing and the text.
+8 - •The cooked food should be at least a k'zayis.
+The baked food should be at least a k'beitzah. - •The cooked food should be the type of food which is served as a main dish, e.g., meat, fish or eggs. - Desserts may not be used.
+9 - •The cooked food should be refrigerated so that it does not spoil.
+If it rots, then it is considered as if no eiruv was made.
+10 - •Traditionally, the eiruv is prepared and the blessing and text recited on the day of erev Yom Tov.
+Some poskim permit the eiruv to be made on the night before erev Yom Tov, 11 while others allow this only under extenuating circumstances.
+12